P

 Training

 Pulik need loads of training and mental stimulation to live happy, healthy lives.
 These dogs are brilliant, able to learn tricks quickly, and eager to please their owners.
 However, if you don’t display clear leadership and a consistent set of rules, pulis will have no problem ignoring commands.
-Herding dogs are loathe to easily give up control and don’t care for repetition, so owners will need to provide structure and clear rules and establish themselves as alpha to maintain their puli’s respect.
+Herding dogs are loath to easily give up control and don’t care for repetition, so owners will need to provide structure and clear rules and establish themselves as alpha to maintain their puli’s respect.
 Early training in puppyhood and socialization will go a long way to earning your pup’s loyalty.

 Exercise